Documentation Index

 Rate limit configuration

 The default rate limit is 10 transactions per wallet per hour.
-To adjust:
+To adjust:- Higher limits increase gas costs and RPC usage

 - Rate limiting is enforced in SQLite, so lookup is O(1) via indexed queries